semaphoreci/docs/docs/account-management/legacy-plans.md

 - Remain on the Standard plan indefinetely
 - Upgrade to the [Startup plan](/account-management/startup-plan/)

 Please note that any **new features or functionality** will only be available on the updated plans.
-Organizations on the Standard plan will continue to have access to all features they had at the time of sign-up.
+Organizations on the Standard plan will continue to have access to all of the features they had at the time of sign-up.

 ### Key differences